sleeptoken/zettelkasten/Remote Thought/Wi-Fi crack.md

 ### The Vulnerability

 The vulnerability lies in the fact that an attacker can capture this 4-way handshake if they’re listening when a device connects.
 With the handshake data, they can use it as a basis to attempt offline brute-force or dictionary attacks.
-Essentially, they try different possible passwords and test each one to see if it would produce the captured handshake data, eventually cracking the PSK if they get a match.
+Essentially, they try different possible passwords and test each one to see if it would produce the captured handshake data, eventually cracking the PSK if they get a match.![[AoC-Day-11---Wifi-Animation-2.gif]]
 ### Lab

 ```sh